-The validity of the debt securities will be passed upon for Turkey by the First Legal Advisor, Ministry of Treasury and Finance, the Republic of Turkey.
+The validity of the debt securities will be passed upon for Turkey by the Chief Legal Advisor and Director General of Trials, Ministry of Treasury and Finance, the Republic of Turkey.
 Certain legal matters of United States law will be passed upon for Turkey by Arnold & Porter Kaye Scholer LLP, United States counsel to Turkey, and for the underwriters, if any, by United States counsel and Turkish counsel to the underwriters named in the applicable prospectus supplement.

-As to all matters of Turkish law, Arnold & Porter Kaye Scholer LLP may rely on the opinion of the First Legal Advisor, Ministry of Treasury and Finance, the Republic of Turkey.
-As to all matters of United States law, the First Legal Advisor, Ministry of Treasury and Finance, the Republic of Turkey may rely on the opinion of Arnold & Porter Kaye Scholer LLP.
-Certain statements with respect to matters of Turkish law in this prospectus have been passed upon by the First Legal Advisor, Ministry of Treasury and Finance, the Republic of Turkey and are made upon his or her authority.
+As to all matters of Turkish law, Arnold & Porter Kaye Scholer LLP may rely on the opinion of the Chief Legal Advisor and Director General of Trials, Ministry of Treasury and Finance, the Republic of Turkey.
+As to all matters of United States law, the Chief Legal Advisor and Director General of Trials, Ministry of Treasury and Finance, the Republic of Turkey may rely on the opinion of Arnold & Porter Kaye Scholer LLP.
+Certain statements with respect to matters of Turkish law in this prospectus have been passed upon by the Chief Legal Advisor and Director General of Trials, Ministry of Treasur and Finance, the Republic of Turkey and are made upon his or her authority.